The Iron Ceiling: Visual effects

 Industrial Light & Magic (ILM) and Base FX created the visual effects for the episode.
 The plane used by the SSR to go on their mission was a real miniature model, with CGI propellers added.
 Filming was then done with a green screen, and ILM added a matte painting background to complete the shots.
 For the fighting sequences, every muzzle flare and ricocheting bullet was added during post-production.

 Marvel Cinematic Universe tie-ins

 The episode introduces the Red Room and the origins of the Black Widow program, which will eventually produce Natasha Romanoff, who appears in multiple MCU films portrayed by Scarlett Johansson.

 Release

 Broadcast

 "The Iron Ceiling" was first aired in the United States on ABC and in Canada on CTV on February 3, 2015.

 Home media

-The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon.com exclusive.
+The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive.